descostesn/singularityhub-emblrome/README.md

 - As title: toolName-tag-test
 - description: A one-line sentence to explain what the tool is.
 Please precise any important information as well.
-- Assignee: Choose Nicolas Descostes
+- Reviewer: Choose Nicolas Descostes
 - **Be careful:** Uncheck the `Delete source branch when merge request is accepted.` before submitting.

 11) Now it is time to test the build of your singularity.
 You will see a gear on the right of `Detached merge request pipeline #32160 waiting for manual action for `.
 Click on it and hit the play button next to your rule.